redbrick/static-site/source/help/exams/helpdesk-test-2017-agm/index.md

 23. How would I make a tar archive file for my home directory (4)

-24. When I try to compile a java program on redbrick I just get this Error occurred during initialization of VM
+24. ``` When I try to compile a java program on redbrick I just get this Error occurred during initialization of VM
 Could not reserve enough space for object heap
 Could not create the Java virtual machine. what am I doing wrong?
-(3)
+(3) ```

 25. Hello im setting up a new society in dcu and ive been told that you will give me a website and mailing list so i can stay in contact with my members. where do i set this up and how do i use it?
 (2)

 26. hi guys.
 Im a business student and i have been trying to get a project up and running since about a year and havent been able to as I require a better MVP for my the website.
 How could i get in contact with some of you guys who may be interested in the project?
 I can’t pay them but there may be stock later.
 They would have to make it exactly how I want it and very quickly.
 I expect them to put hours into it.

 ## BONUS ROUND:
-* Explain, in old Engish,  why Tom’s hair is better than Dylans in every way.(10)
+* Explain, in old Engish,  why Tom's hair is better than Dylans in every way.(10)

 * Pineapple on a pizza?(50)